Joseph Lowery: Awards

 Lowery received several awards.
 The NAACP gave him their Lifetime Achievement Award at its 1997 convention calling him the "dean of the civil rights movement".
 He received the inaugural Walter P. Reuther Humanitarian Award from Wayne State University in 2003.
 He has also received the Martin Luther King Jr. Center Peace Award and the National Urban League's Whitney M. Young Jr. Lifetime Achievement Award, in 2004.
 Ebony named him one of the 15 greatest black preachers, describing him as, "the consummate voice of biblical social relevancy, a focused voice, speaking truth to power."
 Lowery also received several honorary doctorates from colleges and universities including, Dillard University, Morehouse College, Alabama State University, University of Alabama in Huntsville, and Emory University.
 In 2004, Lowery was honored at the International Civil Rights Walk of Fame at the Martin Luther King Jr. National Historic Site, located in Atlanta, Georgia.

 Lowery was awarded the Presidential Medal of Freedom by Barack Obama, on July 30, 2009.
 He was also given the Fred L. Shuttlesworth Human Rights Award by the Birmingham Civil Rights Institute that year.

-Delta Airlines Boeing 757-200 N6716C is named for Lowery.
+Delta Air Lines Boeing 757-200 N6716C is named for Lowery.